zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 As an initial MVC we want to support

-1. Near instant pipeline creation upon Github pushes
+1. Near instant pipeline creation upon GitHub pushes
-2. Correct user management systems.
-Either through direct user mapping, or service accounts.
+2. Correct user management system, through direct user mapping
+    1. Each user on GitHub's side should have a billable seat on GitLab
+    2. Gitlab users should have the least privilege needed to run pipelines
-3. Runners are the only place to interact (fetch/pull) with the source code.
+3. Runners are the only place to interact (fetch/pull) with the source code
+    1. Customer source code is stored in a GitHub Repo and is never stored in a GitLab repo

 ### Non-Goals